About cleft lip and cleft palate

 We don’t know exactly what causes cleft lip and cleft palate.
-Genetic influences are believed to be largely responsible, although often there’s no family history of the condition.
+But the causes are likely to be genetic, although there’s often no family history of the condition.

 Symptoms of cleft lip and cleft palate

-Aside from the obvious appearance of the lips and mouth, babies with cleft lip and/or cleft palate might have significant trouble feeding.
+Babies with cleft palate might have significant trouble feeding.
 This is because they find it difficult or impossible to suck, even though they have no problems swallowing.

 Treatment for cleft lip and cleft palate

-Treatment for cleft lips and/or cleft palates depends on their severity.
+Treatment for cleft lip and/or cleft palate depends on severity.

-Initially a baby will be fed with a special spout, or elongated teat, which delivers milk to the back of the throat.
+Initially babies need to be fed with a special spout or an elongated teat.
+This sends milk to the back of their throats.

-Surgery is always necessary, and the type, extent and number of operations depend on the degree of the cleft lip or cleft palate.
-A cleft lip is usually repaired at 3-6 months of age, and a cleft palate at around 9-12 months of age, before the child starts to speak.
-Occasionally minor corrections are made before the child starts school.
+Surgery is always necessary.
+The type, extent and number of operations depend on the severity of the cleft lip or cleft palate.
+A cleft lip is usually repaired at 3-6 months of age, and a cleft palate at around 9-12 months of age, before children start to speak.
+Surgery is usually able to close the gaps in children’s lips and mouths.

 Prevention of cleft lip and cleft palate